daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D28-29: Sept 8-9 2017

+**Today's Progress**: Getting frustrated with my Weather Project.
+The APIs are both working fine but I can't get the variables to return values outside of their given functions so it's not all playing together properly.
+I've posted it on Twitter asking it for feedback.

+**Thoughts:** Maybe I'll look at something else for a bit and come back with a fresh mind.

 ## R1D27: Sept 7 2017

 **Today's Progress**: Made some fair progress with the geolocation but having some issues with the jQuery variables not returning / storing what I'm expecting, so I'm developing my troubleshooting skills and will have another look at my jQuery resources to see if there's anything I've missed.